Skip to main content

 The four signals that get a local business named

-4. Answer local questions on your site.
-Pages that directly answer the real questions your customers ask, with a clear answer up top and an FAQ, are what the AI lifts.
+3. Answer local questions on your site.
+This is the lever with the most room.
+"We serve the greater metro" cannot be quoted.
+"We do panel upgrades across Williamson County, usually same week" can.
+Pages with a direct answer up top and a plain FAQ are what an AI lifts.
 Generic service pages do not get quoted.

 Common mistakes local businesses make

 • Treating the Business Profile as set-and-forget.
-For AI answers it is the primary feed, and a stale profile quietly feeds the wrong facts to every AI a customer uses.
+It is the primary local data feed.
+A stale profile hands wrong facts to everything downstream.

 • Generic service pages.
 "We're the best in the area" is not extractable.
 The AI cites a specific answer to a specific question.